Skip to content

 This page gives a high-level overview of the DBnomics data model, and the main design principles behind it.

-Read the documentation of dbnomics-toolbox to see how this data model is implemented in Python and how to use it: https://dbnomics-toolbox.readthedocs.io/en/latest/data-model/.
+The data model page of the documentation of the dbnomics-toolbox library explains how this data model is implemented in Python and how to use it in fetchers.

 Data representation principles